-Disclaimer: I do not own any Sega Charaters.
+Disclaimer: I do not own any Sega Characters.

 Snow Lift Proposal

-Amy could not remember a time she had ever felt so good then she did that Christmas Eve.
-Sonic, the hedgehog she had spent so many years chasing, had taken her, the person he always ran away from, to a nice dinner at Stardust's and was now treating her to a walk through the beautifully lite park of Celestial point.
-It was indeed a dream come true for this long time romantic.
-Finally, after several years of knowing him and wanting more than just a friendship, Amy Rose was on a date with Sonic the hedgehog.
+Amy couldn't remember a time she had ever felt so happy then she did that Christmas Eve.
+Sonic, the hedgehog she had spent so many years chasing, had finally taken her, the person he had always run away from, to a nice dinner at Stardust's and was now treating her to a walk through the beautifully lit park of Celestial's Point.
+It was, indeed, a dream come true for this long time romantic.
+Finally, after several years of knowing him and wanting more than just a friendship, Amy Rose was on a date with Sonic the Hedgehog.
 Though, as they talked and laughed, she noticed something was missing as they made their way down the snowy paths of the park.

-She glanced over at her companion as their conversation lapsed into a silent period of time.
-His hands were tucked deep down in the pockets of his jacket, the only article of clothing she could convince him to wear, and he seemed distant as his eyes stared at the scenes ahead.
-She then glanced at her own arms that were folded over in front of her, in an effort to keep warm, she guessed.
+She glanced over at her companion as their conversation lapsed into silence.
+His hands were tucked deep down in the pockets of his jacket, the only article of clothing she could convince him to wear.
+He seemed distant as his eyes stared at the scenery ahead.
+She then glanced at her own arms which were folded over her chest in an effort to keep warm.
 It was then she realized that she wanted to get closer to Sonic or, in a way, see how close she could get.

-Since she had known the blue hero, personal boundaries were a must in his priorities.
+Since she had known the hero, personal boundaries were a must have in his priorities.
 He didn't invade others' space, unless absolutely necessary, and he expected the same treatment in return.
-Of course in her younger days she overlooked this belief and went out of her way to at least stand side by side with the world-wide hero.
-Back then she saw it as an annoyance that he didn't want to hug or touch her back, but now in her twenties she could see that Sonic's reluctance to touching and grabbing was not only respectable but well appreciated.
-Too often she had seen women her age basically being dragged around by guys who saw them as nothing more than a toy or prize that they would tire of, dump, and pick up with another one.
+Of course, in her younger days, she overlooked this boundary and went out of her way to, at least, stand side by side with the world-renowned hero.
+Back then she saw it as an annoyance that he didn't want to hug or touch her back, but now, in her twenties, she could see Sonic's reluctance to touching and grabbing was not only respectable but well appreciated.
+Too often she had seen couples her age basically drag each other around as if the other was nothing more than a toy or a prize that they would tire of, dump, and pick up with another.
 Sonic never did that.
 Underestimate her abilities, maybe, but never her personhood.
-She was so lucky to have Sonic in her life, she sometimes wondered if he felt just as lucky to have her especially after the way she used to treat him.
+She was so lucky to have Sonic in her life and sometimes she wondered if he felt just as lucky to have her especially after the way she used to treat him.

-And if she only knew, her worries would subside.
+If she only knew, her worries would have subsided.
 Sonic was trying so hard to make this work like he thought it should.
-He knew it now, he loved her, but what was he supposed to do with that?
-He was looking out at other couples who were holding hands, linking arms, and making out . . .
-Woah . . . did he have to do that too.
+He knew now he loved her, but what was he supposed to do with that?
+He was looking out at other couples who were holding hands, linking arms, and making out . . . woah . . . did he have to do that now too?
 He blushed as he turned away embarrassed.
 He side-glanced over to Amy and noticed the somewhat saddened look on her face and her crossed arms.
 Was she not enjoying this?
 Maybe he was doing something wrong?
-It figured, what did he know about romantics?
+It figured, what did he know about romance?
 He was just fooling himself and Amy.
-No, he couldn't let himself think like that anymore, he made a promise to change and that is what he intended to do.
-He was going to love whether he knew how or not.
+No, he couldn't let himself think like that anymore, he made a promise to change and that's what he intended to do.
+He was going to love her whether he knew how or not.

-"Wow, its eleven already," Amy said almost in shock.
-They had been out on this date for at least four hours now, but to her it felt like they just started.
+"Wow, it's eleven already," Amy said almost in shock.
+They had been out on this date for at least four hours now, but, to her, it felt like they just started.
 She didn't really want it to end.
-However, a stifled yawn from her fellow traveler and her own aching feet told her that it was indeed coming to a close.
+Nevertheless, a stifled yawn from her fellow traveler and her own aching feet told her it was indeed coming to a close.

 "Yeah, I guess so.
 Do you want me to run ya home?" he asked, coming to a stop with her and turning to face the young woman.
-Amy smiled and nodded, which in response, Sonic stooped down, arms out stretched and she allowed him to lift her up bridal style.
-As he took off towards her home, Amy pressed down against his chest and cherished the warmth and heart-beat of her hero.
-This was too amazing to her, almost surreal, as if at any moment someone was going to come by and wake her up from this superb dream.
-But she could feel the crisp wind in her face and the strong hold of Sonic's arms.
+Amy smiled and nodded which, in response, Sonic stooped down, arms outstretched, and she allowed him to lift her up bridal style.
+As he took off towards her home, Amy pressed down against his chest and cherished the warmth and heartbeat of her hero.
+This was too amazing for her, almost surreal as if at any moment someone was going to come by and wake her up from this superb dream.
+But she could feel the crisp wind on her face and the strong hold of Sonic's arms.
 This was real, this was real.
 Without realizing it she closed her eyes and began purring with delight letting out heartfelt sighs every once in a while.

 She opened her eyes and looked up at him just as they reached the doors of her apartment complex.
 Sonic set her down never taking his eyes off her.
 Amy did the same in return, drinking in his emerald eyes and trying not to go weak in the knees.

-"Yes Sonic," she replied.
+"Yes, Sonic," she replied.
 Sonic could feel his throat tighten and his palms sweat.
 He could feel his breathing become shallow and for a moment wondered what in the world was wrong with him.
 He was more afraid now than at any point in his life and he could not explain why.
-He was a fighter of justice, seen more awful things then anyone should have to see, gone against odds that were impossible, when the stakes would have cost him his life he didn't even blink let alone think twice about running in full speed.
-But now, putting his heart into the hands of a twenty-one year old woman whom he had known since they were kids, he was falling apart at the seams.
+He was a fighter for justice, seen more awful things then anyone should have to see and gone against odds that were impossible to beat.
+When the stakes would have cost him his life he didn't even blink let alone think twice about running in full speed.
+But now, putting his heart into the hands of a twenty-one-year-old woman whom he had known since they were kids, he was falling apart at the seams.

-"Oh sorry," he said opening his eyes to look at her again, "I . . .
-I love you, Amy."
-He finally said, nervously scratching his head quills as he watched her response.
+"Oh, sorry," he said opening his eyes to look at her again, "I . . .
+I love you, Amy," he finally said, nervously scratching his head quills as he watched for her response.
 Without hesitation, she caught him in a hug, nearly catching him off balance.

 "I love you too, Sonic."

-She was so brave with her emotions and in a way this helped him to feel at ease with his own.
+She was so open with her emotions and in a way this helped him to feel at ease with his own.
 He hugged her back.
 However, when they pulled away, he was unsure of what he was supposed to do next.
-He knew that Tails was probably wondering what had happened to him and that it was late, but how was he supposed to say good-bye to such an experience.
-Before it was a quick wave, a 'see ya later', and a dash down the street.
+He knew Tails was probably wondering what had happened to him by now and it was late, but how was he supposed to say goodbye to such an experience.
+Before, it was a quick wave, a 'see ya later' and a dash down the street.
 Now, he wasn't all too sure if he wanted to leave her at all.

-"It's like a dream that I don't want to end," Amy said with sadness and a bit of fear in her voice.
-She felt that if she let go, she might lose the reality of this experience, these last few days.
-Would everything go back to the way it was if she said good-bye and went inside her home?
+"It's like a dream I don't want to see end," Amy said with sadness and a bit of fear in her voice.
+She felt if she let go, she might lose the reality of this experience; these last few days.
+Would everything go back to the way it was if she said goodbye and went inside her home?
 Would she wake up tomorrow and find out that nothing had happened at all?
+Nothing had changed?

-"Yeah, I know what you mean," Sonic responded, with similar fears in mind.
-He had not expected this turn out when he accompanied her on this trip and now he certainly felt confused about where to head from here.
+"Yeah, I know what you mean," Sonic responded with similar fears in mind.
+He had not expected this turn of events when he accompanied her on this trip and now he felt confused about where to head from here.
 He had always loved Amy; he had come to terms with that a year ago when he started to 'hang out' with her more.
-Even then he didn't call it dating, but now there was no refusing it; that was exactly what it was and now his mind was swimming with thoughts of everything Amy.
+Even then he didn't call it dating, but now there was no refusing it.
+Dating was exactly what it was and now his mind was swimming with thoughts of everything Amy.

 "What's that?" she asked, pointing down at it.
 Sonic glanced up.